Main Street Capital (NYSE:MAIN) Releases Q1 Earnings Guidance

 Main Street Capital (NYSE:MAIN – Get Free Report) updated its first quarter earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $1.04-$1.06 for the period, compared to the consensus estimate of $1.02.

-Main Street Capital (NYSE:MAIN – Get Free Report) last posted its quarterly earnings data on Thursday, February 22nd.
-The financial services provider reported $1.12 EPS for the quarter, topping analysts’ consensus estimates of $1.06 by $0.06.
-Main Street Capital had a net margin of 85.62% and a return on equity of 14.99%.
-The company had revenue of $129.31 million during the quarter, compared to the consensus estimate of $125.52 million.
-Research analysts predict that Main Street Capital will post 4.07 earnings per share for the current fiscal year.
+Main Street Capital (NYSE:MAIN – Get Free Report) last released its earnings results on Thursday, February 22nd.
+The financial services provider reported $1.12 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.06 by $0.06.
+Main Street Capital had a return on equity of 14.99% and a net margin of 85.62%.
+The firm had revenue of $129.31 million for the quarter, compared to analyst estimates of $125.52 million.
+Research analysts forecast that Main Street Capital will post 4.07 EPS for the current fiscal year.

 Main Street Capital Increases Dividend